 Han-Son Lee, of DaddiLife, says a simple thing dads can do to become more engaged fathers is really focus on the idea of being present when spending time with your children.

 What he means by that is getting the most out of the time you spend with them.
 Don’t allow yourself to get distracted by phone calls or text messages.
-Give your full time and attention to them.
+Give them your full time and attention.

 Time is precious in this day and age and there is always the temptation to try to multi-task.
 As a divorced father, you might feel additional pressure because the amount of parenting time you have with your children could be limited.

 But Lee says taking just a little time every day to devote yourself fully to your kids can make an enormous difference.

 “Sometimes just five or 10 minutes of quality time can actually be as powerful or more powerful as two to three hours of mediocre time,” Lee said.
 “I think it’s really about how dads can overcome and have that sense of self-awareness and that sense of fulfillment and happiness that we find a lot more dads have by really being present with their children.”